SentinelOne, Inc. (S) Bundle

 Initial capital/funding

-In 2013, SentinelOne secured an initial $2.5 million in seed funding from Data Collective, followed by a $10 million Series A round led by Tiger Global in 2014.
+Initial funding was a seed round of $2.5 million secured in 2013 from Data Collective.
+This was quickly followed by a $10 million Series A round led by Tiger Global in 2014, providing the early capital needed to develop their core autonomous endpoint technology.

 SentinelOne, Inc. (S) Ownership Structure